 More information about use of San Jacinto Hall meeting space can be found here.

-Audio-visual and public address support for the Jester Auditorium and other classrooms on campus is available through consoles in the rooms, media services for a college or ITS Audio-Visual and Multimedia.
+Audio-visual support for the Jester Auditorium and other classrooms on campus is available via the a/v console in each room or from Media Services.
 Any equipment that will require the presence of a technician must be requested at least two weeks prior to the conference.
-All Charges related to this service will be billed to the conference, including technician charges, set-up and break-down time, and any overhead charges.
+All charges related to this service will be billed directly to the conference, including technician charges, set-up and break-down time, and any overhead charges.

 For any remaining questions about wireless internet access at The University of Texas, please contact the AT&T helpline at 877-929-7678 or email email@example.com.

-ParkingIf you want parking on campus, coordinate with the Event Parking Coordinator at least two weeks before the conference at www.utexas.edu/parking/parking/specialevents/.
+http://www.utexas.edu/parking/parking/specialevents/.
 Participants who want to park on campus may be assigned to the garage south of Jester (BRG), the garage at MLK and Trinity (TRG) or the garage east of the stadium (MAG).
-Garages use a ?pay on Foot? system.
+Garages use a ?Pay on Foot? system.
 Drivers collect a ticket as they enter.
 When ready to depart, they pay at a centrally located cashier before returning to the car.
 After the ticket is validated, the driver has approximately 20 minutes to retrieve the vehicle and exit the garage, using the validated ticket.
 The charge per day is $18.

 UT disabled permits are required weekdays from 7:30 a.m. until 4:00 p.m. and on weekends.